edward-lemonade/ChessClaw/README.md

 python test.py
 ```
 You can follow the prompt in the capturing screen to adjust the parameters with
-hot keys such as w/s for changing theta ratio, [] for minLen etc.
+hot keys such as w/s for changing theta ratio, [] for minLen etc. Press
+**space** to capture the frame and start cropping images for each cell.
+Repeat
+until **q** is pressed.

 ![Canny Edge Sample][2] ![hugh_line][3] ![K-Means Gird][4]